Discipline Your Misbehaving Child With Positive and Proven Strategies

 There are many positive discipline tools that can help you transform misbehavior.
 Children can learn to make amends, try again with second chances, make agreements with you, participate in family meetings, and more.

 Jane Nelsen, D.Ed. author of the positive discipline series offers more than 52 parenting tools with the aim of helping children learn from their mistakes in a loving and supportive atmosphere.
-These are the tools I use at home, teach in my parenting courses and coaching practice because they are respectful, simple and so effective.
+These are some of the same tools I use at home, teach in my parenting courses and coaching practice because they are respectful, simple and so effective.

 Being respectful and attuned will help your child be stronger and truly ready for the real world.